aaravkohli1/BitExact/docs/api.md

 BitExact is built on top of PyTorch, whose functions are not documented in this repository.
 For more information, visit the [official PyTorch website](https://pytorch.org)

 To see what makes these kernels determinsistic and why its important, check out the [design reference](./design.md).
-To see performance metrics on the kernels, check out the [performance docs](./performance.md).
-Finally, for determinism guarantees check out the [testing docs](./testing.md).